Starburst Enterprise query editor overview #

 The query editor offers a full environment to write and execute SQL statements.
 From it you can access all catalogs in the cluster currently available to your user.

-Access the query editor at any time by clicking Query editor on the left-hand menu of the Web UI.
+Access the query editor at any time by clicking Query then Query editor on the left-hand menu of the Web UI.
 If the left menu is not currently visible, click the ☰ button to restore it.

 This topic provides a general overview of query editor features.
 For more information, refer to the query editor page.